-CS 300 Certified Ethical Hacking (CEH)
+CS 300 Ethical Hacking

-A course designed to give the student the skills necessary to look for weaknesses and vulnerabilities in target systems using the same tools as a malicious hacker, but in a lawful and legitimate manner to assess the security posture of the target system(s).
+This course is designed to give the student the skills necessary to look for weaknesses and vulnerabilities in target systems using the same tools as a malicious hacker.
+The course explores the five phases of attack and some of the tools used in each phase.
+The emphasis of the course is on using these tools in a lawful and legitimate manner to assess the security posture of the target system(s).
 Prerequisite: CS 222 Introduction to Networking and Security